 1978 – 1986

 In 1978, the main change was in the letters.
-The authors made them double: two wide stripes appeared in each symbol, which duplicated each other.
+The authors made them double: two wide stripes appeared in each symbol, duplicating one another.
 The only exceptions are “e” and “f”: they have a different structure.
 The first is formed from a single branched line, and the second is composed of three separate segments.

 1986 – 2003

 The graphic part consists of a globe with meridians and parallels, against which the mother holds the child and looks into his face.
-Due to the dark color, the images appear silhouette, as if they are shadows.
+Due to the dark color, the images appear in silhouette, as if they are shadows.
 A wreath of two olive branches frames the image.
 To the right of the picture is the word “UNICEF.”

 2003 – today